 Get a Vanity Call Sign

 A common question I hear from new hams is “how do I get a vanity call sign?”
 The process is probably harder than it needs to be but certainly something any ham can do.
-As of September 2015, the FCC no longer charges a fee for vanity call signs.
-(Some organizations will handle the application process for you, charging a fee for that service, but you do not have to go that route.)
 In this article, I’ll keep things as simple as possible, focusing on what a new ham must do to get a vanity call.
 As part of the new FCC license application fees, there is now a $35 charge for an amateur vanity application.
 (It used to be free.)

 The basic steps to getting your special call sign are: